mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 There is not a well-used framework in the area of researching teaching creative technology to undertake  analysis of group coding.

-Tool affordance - in this context
+- Tool affordance - in this context

-Process affordance - in this context
+- Process affordance - in this context

+NOTE - JUST WRITE IT AND TRY TO FIND THEM AS THEY EMERGE IF IT'S USEFUL

 ### Discussion on authenticity and agency